 Neighbours and members of the local community are welcome to attend our Local Community Meetings.

-The next meeting will take place on:
+The next meeting is on

 Tea and Coffee will be available.
 Please come to the Prep Reception on arrival